Walid Phares: Advisor to Mitt Romney, 2011–12

-Advisor to Donald Trump
+Advisor to Donald Trump, 2016

 Phares worked as an advisor to presidential candidate Donald Trump in 2016; he was paid $13,000 per month by the campaign.
 Trump's choice of Phares renewed scrutiny and speculations about Phares' past alleged role as an ideologue to Lebanese Christian fighters during the Lebanese Civil War and his perceived far-right views as an academic and analyst of the Middle East region.
 His supporters argued that Phares had presciently discerned the threat of jihadist ideology and that he was eminently qualified for a senior post, and pointed to his strong pro-Israel track record.

-Phases did not have a government post in the Trump administration.
+Phares did not have a government post in the Trump administration.

-Views and controversies
+Views

-Association with Lebanese militant groups

-Phares has drawn controversy over his association with Lebanese militant groups in the 1980s during the Lebanese Civil War.
-According to The Washington Post, Phares "was a political adviser to Lebanese militants during their war against Muslim factions during the 1980s".
-Phares has said that he was only involved with the militants in a political capacity and that he has not been directly implicated in any acts of violence.